GSoC 2026 unique post at the Liquid Galaxy project community site - Liquid Galaxy project community site

 is a searchable repository of LG knowledge.

-As proof of your knowledge of our tech stack, we require every contributor to be considered for GSoC to create 3 new entries for the wiki, all related to the new tech stack situations.
+As proof of your knowledge of our tech stack, we require every contributor to be considered for GSoC to create 3 new entries for the wiki.
+All good entries will be published and credited in our lg.eu Wiki.

 You should send us a previous email with the 3 contents you want to create for the wiki, as many other contributors may have chosen the same.
 And always browse our already nicely populated wiki before sending your proposals for wiki entries.